You need to catch the audience attention early, very early. Deliver a memorable beginning, a clear middle and structured ending.

 Research shows that attention span is greatest at the beginning of a speech, reduces considerably during the middle of your speech and picks up again towards the end when your audience know you about to finish.

 These two articles explain audience attention span in more detail, and how to write a speech to extend it:

 Tertiary Point (supports secondary and main)

-You should invest time strategically considering the presentation or speech.
+You should invest time strategically considering the speech.
 This will help you decide on the key message and content about your topic.
 Here are some points to consider.

 Don’t forget to plan!
 Initial planning will save you time down the line.

 Make sure your opening few seconds are memorable as this is when your audience will make up their minds about you.
 Use a bold sentence to grab their attention, works best with numbers reinforcing your point.
 An example sentence might be – “After this speech, I’m confident 50% of you will go out and buy a virtual reality headset.”
 Follow these tips on how to write a speech intro:

 This is more focused on presentations but sections can be applied broadly to other general speeches.